nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - video: _hmfqe_8SEI
+  - video: gUH_NzfRmbs
-    title: Love divine
+    title: Give thanks to the Lord (Forever)
-  - title: Can't stop Your love
+  - title: Living hope
-    video: 1PIBGxNhoqQ
+    video: 9l7lIisdyMk
-  - video: '-pHY4nZb-Vg'
+  - video: r5L6QlAH3L4
-    title: We bow our hearts
+    title: What a beautiful Name
-  - video: 9_LyUSoSX84
+  - video: FhvXOIVsRv4
-    title: Cornerstone
+    title: When I survey
 sermon:
-  video: wpBVK_-34Bg
+  video: nvUbwVPvvv0
-  title: God of love
+  title: Holy God
   intro: >-
-    We continue our series on the character of God by exploring what it means for God to be the God of love.
+    We're going to share communion together and then continue our series looking at the character of God.
+Today Jon will be exploring what it means for God to be a holy God.
 blessing:
   heading: Benediction
   text: >-